loverajoel/theproductindex/docs/vision-and-strategy.md

 ---
 layout: page
 title: Product Vision & Strategy
-excerpt: How to provide direction and inspiration for your team?
-Learn where product managers apply the most leverage.
+excerpt: How to get the most of your team?
+Learn where Product Managers apply the most leverage.

 type: home-section
 order: 7